-Sales of substantial amounts of our common stock in the public market following this offering, or the perception that these sales could occur, may cause the market price of our common stock to decline.
-Upon completion of this offering, we will have outstanding shares of common stock, of which our Parent will beneficially own approximately % (approximately % if the underwriters exercise in full their option to purchase additional shares).
+Sales of substantial amounts of our common stock in the public market following this offering and the Concurrent Private Placement, or the perception that these sales could occur, may cause the market price of our common stock to decline.
+Upon completion of this offering and the Concurrent Private Placement, we will have 162,840,000 outstanding shares of common stock, of which our Parent will beneficially own approximately 82.8% (approximately 81.6% if the underwriters exercise in full their option to purchase additional shares).
 All of the shares sold pursuant to this offering will be immediately tradable without restriction under the Securities Act, unless held by "affiliates," as that term is defined in Rule 144 under the Securities Act.
-Of the remaining shares of common stock, shares will be "restricted securities" within the meaning of Rule 144 under the Securities Act, but will be eligible for resale subject to applicable volume, means of sale, holding period and other limitations of Rule 144 or pursuant to an exemption from registration under the Securities Act, subject to any restrictions on unvested shares issued under our share incentive plans and subject to the terms of the lock-up agreements described below.
-J.P.
-Morgan Securities LLC and Goldman Sachs & Co.
-LLC, the representatives of the underwriters, may, in their sole discretion and at any time without notice, release all or any portion of the securities subject to lock-up agreements entered into in connection with this offering.
+The remaining shares of common stock will be "restricted securities" within the meaning of Rule 144 under the Securities Act, but will be eligible for resale subject to applicable volume, means of sale, holding period and other limitations of Rule 144 or pursuant to an exemption from registration under the Securities Act, subject to any restrictions on unvested shares issued under our share incentive plans and subject to the terms of the lock-up agreements described below.
+Goldman Sachs & Co.
+LLC and J.P.
+Morgan Securities LLC, the representatives of the underwriters, may, in their sole discretion and at any time without notice, release all or any portion of the securities subject to lock-up agreements entered into in connection with this offering.
 See "Underwriting."

-We, our executive officers and directors and our Parent have agreed with the underwriters to a "lock-up," meaning that, subject to certain exceptions, we, our executive officers and directors and our Parent and its direct affiliates will not dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of J.P.
-Morgan Securities LLC and Goldman Sachs & Co.
-LLC.
-Following the expiration of this 180-day lock-up period, shares of common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144 and subject to any restrictions on unvested shares issued under our share incentive plans.
+We, our executive officers and directors, Bayview and our Parent have agreed with the underwriters to a "lock-up," meaning that, subject to certain exceptions, we, our executive officers and directors and our Parent and its direct affiliates will not dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
+LLC and J.P.
+Morgan Securities LLC.
+Following the expiration of this 180-day lock-up period, 149,529,600 shares of common stock will be eligible for future sale, subject to the applicable volume, manner of sale, holding period and other limitations of Rule 144 and subject to any restrictions on unvested shares issued under our share incentive plans.
 See "Shares Eligible for Future Sale."
 Such sales may not be subject to the volume, manner of sale, holding period and other limitations of Rule 144.
 As resale restrictions end, the market price of our common stock could decline if the holders of those shares sell them or are perceived by the market as intending to sell them.
-In addition, our Parent, which holds approximately % of our outstanding common stock following this offering (approximately % if the underwriters exercise in full their option to purchase additional shares), will have registration rights, subject to certain conditions, to require us to file registration statements covering the sale of its shares or to include its shares in registration statements that we may file for ourselves or other stockholders in the future, although we will be restricted from filing such registration statements during the 180-day lock-up period.
+In addition, our Parent, which will hold approximately 134,874,000 shares, or 82.8% of our outstanding common stock following this offering and the Concurrent Private Placement (132,877,440 shares, or approximately 81.6%, if the underwriters exercise in full their option to purchase additional shares), will have registration rights, subject to certain conditions, to require us to file registration statements covering the sale of its shares or to include its shares in registration statements that we may file for ourselves or other stockholders in the future, although we will be restricted from filing such registration statements during the 180-day lock-up period.
 Once we register the shares for our Parent, they will be freely tradable in the public market upon resale by our Parent.